Black hole accretion in scalar-tensor-vector gravity: Analysis

 In Fig. \ref{figone} we plot the mass accretion rate, $\dot{M}$, as a function of the gravitational parameter, $\alpha$.
-We don't consider very large values of $\alpha$ as this would imply significant deviations away from the standard value of Newton's constant.
+We do not consider very large values of $\alpha$ as this would imply significant deviations away from the standard value of Newton's constant.
 The values for $\dot{M}$ in general relativity, where a polytrope accretes onto a Schwarzschild black hole are recovered at $\alpha = 0$.
 Here the accretion rate increases as the adiabatic index increases.
 A gas that is close to the isothermal limit, $\gamma = 1$, accretes at a lower rate than relativistic gases, $\gamma = 4/3$.
 Non--relativistic gases, $\gamma = 5/3$, accrete at the fastest rate.

-This behaviour persists when one looks at STVG accretion.
+This behaviour persists when one looks at MOG accretion.
 A non--relativistic gas accretes at a greater rate than a relativistic gas or an isothermal gas.
-The accretion rate for each class of gas rises gently then slowly decreases as the STVG parameter, $\alpha$ is increased.
+The accretion rate for each class of gas rises gently then slowly decreases as the MOG parameter, $\alpha$ is increased.
 The most pronounced increase occurs as we approach the non--relativistic limit, $\gamma = 5/3$.
 For gases with lower adiabatic indices the change in accretion rate is quite small.
-Even for the highly idealised case of spherical, adiabatic accretion it appears to be difficult to distinguish STVG from general relativity.
+Even for the highly idealised case of spherical, adiabatic accretion it appears to be difficult to distinguish MOG from general relativity.

 Spherical accretion is typically an inefficient process for converting gravitational energy into radiation.
-Rotating black holes accreting non--adiabatic gases are suspected to be responsible for the energy emitted by active galactic nuclei \cite{frank2002accretion}.
-In this case the efficiency for energy conversion is significantly higher than for spherical accretion.
+Rotating black holes accreting non--adiabatic gases are suspected to be responsible for the energy emitted by active galactic nuclei \citep{frank2002accretion}.
+In this case the efficiency of energy conversion is significantly higher than for spherical accretion.